|

 "You WILL have your place in Paradise one day, Doctor," she

-Jasmin as she knelt beside him.
+to see Jasmin kneeling beside him.
 His eyes were glassy and unseeing still.

 Then he blinked and looked around at the sun-drenched beach and then,